wladwm/ban2bgp/README.md

 2. bad IP's announced as flowspec rules, blocking any traffic from these addresses.
 Please be caution with attack sources, because some session-less protocols like DNS is not recommended as attack source, because source IP's can be easy spoofed.

+When no filtering direction (src/dst) specified, it assumed both.
+Blackhole routing obviously supports only dst.
+Flowspec filtering supports src and dst filtering.

 ## Quick start